 The Waikerie silos are the first to have been painted on both sides.
 There are two distinct structures and they can be viewed not only from the town, but also from the nearby Murray River.
 The silo art is themed “Healthy River, Healthy Community” to show how essential the river is to the lives of everyone in this area.

 Two artists were chosen for this project, Jimmy Dvate and Garry Duncan, who did a silo each, with Jimmy’s silo focussing on the local plants and animals while Garry has created a quirky river landscape.
 Painting the silos took 16 weeks and 500 litres of paint were used, and they were finally completed in March 2019.

 We then had a bit more of a look around the town, and there are a few things here in Kimba worth seeing.
 I would even suggest using Kimba as a place to overnight when travelling in the area.
-This is what having a huge piece of artwork on the silos is doing for these country towns that are just another stop on the highway.
+This is what having a huge piece of artwork on the silos, and a place on silo art trail SA, is doing for these country towns that are just another stop on the highway.

 The Kimba silos are also great to view if you are passing through at night time as they are permanently lit up for travellers to enjoy at any time of the day.